-This reserve is also an excellent place for hearing, and hopefully seeing, the secretive and endemic Chestnut Wood-quail and we could also find the poorly known (and near endemic) Hooded Antpitta.
+This reserve is also an excellent place for hearing, and hopefully seeing, the secretive and endemic Chestnut Wood Quail and the poorly known (and near endemic) Hooded Antpitta.

-We will need to leave the area by mid-morning and returning to the airport from where we will fly north to Baranquilla on Colombia’s Caribbean coast.
+We will need to leave the area after lunch returning to the airport from where we will fly north to Barranquilla on Colombia’s Caribbean coast.
 Night in Barranquilla

 Day 10: ISLA SALAMANCA AND MINCA

-We then move inland to Minca where we start by looking for lowland species such as Russet-throated Puffbird, Whooping Motmot and Black-crested Antshrike.
-There are also some hummingbird feeders here where there is a good chance of finding the highly localised Coppery Emerald.
+We then move inland to Minca where we start by looking for lowland species such as Russet-throated Puffbird, Whooping Motmot and Black-blacked Antshrike.
+There are also some hummingbird feeders where there is a good chance of finding the highly localised Coppery Emerald.